rkgIITBh/data-structures.github.io/index.md

 As far as Python is concerned, the three major advantages are:
--##Creating Python programs take significantly less time than programming either in Java or in C++ or C. </li>
+- ## Creating Python programs take significantly less time than programming either in Java or in C++ or C. </li>
--##Python programs are shorter than the equivalent programs in Java or C++ because of dynamic typing and built-in types.</li>
+- ## Python programs are shorter than the equivalent programs in Java or C++ because of dynamic typing and built-in types.</li>
--##A large set of highly useful libraries are available that support easy to use in Python programs. </li>
+- ## A large set of highly useful libraries are available that support easy to use in Python programs. </li>